LenaKwon/CodeChallenge/JavaScript/freeCodeCamp/Basic Javascript/Generate Random Fractions with JavaScript.md

-# Generate Random Fractions with JavaScript
+B# Generate Random Fractions with JavaScript

 Random numbers are useful for creating random behavior.